dezem/SAK/SAK_64bit/liesmich_readme.txt

 Small update: (10.07.2019)
 - NSC_BUILDER (only squirrel.exe) update to new Version 0.87c

+Beta v0.6.7: (05.09.2019)
+- Added new feature extract saves form the User partition
+- NSC_BUILDER (only squirrel.exe) update to new Version 0.89b

 ********************************************************************************************************************************
 *** Put Switch Army Knife into operation
 ********************************************************************************************************************************